Darnell Furlong: West Bromwich Albion

 On 23 July 2019, Furlong signed for West Bromwich Albion for an undisclosed fee, signing a four-year deal with the club.
 He made his debut for the club on 13 August 2019 in the EFL Cup, in a 2–1 defeat to Millwall.
 He scored his first goal for West Bromwich Albion against Huddersfield Town in the Championship on 22 September 2019.
 His first Premier League goal came on 12 December 2020, in a 2–1 defeat to Newcastle United.

 On 5 August 2021, Furlong signed a new four-year contract until 2025.
 On 18 October 2024, he signed a further contract extension until 2027.

 Ipswich Town

 On 28 August 2025, Furlong joined Ipswich Town on a three-year contract for a reported £4 million fee.
 He made his debut for the club on 12 September 2025, in a 5–0 win against Sheffield United.
+On 22 April 2026, he scored his first goal for the club in a 2–1 victory over Charlton Athletic.

 Personal life

-Furlong is the son of former Coventry, Chelsea, Watford, Queens Park Rangers and Birmingham City, Luton Town striker Paul Furlong, who is an academy coach at QPR.
+Furlong is the son of former Coventry, Chelsea, Watford, Queens Park Rangers, Birmingham City, and Luton Town striker Paul Furlong, who is an academy coach at QPR.

 He is also eligible to play for Montserrat.